oliverturner/react-seed/docs/overview.md

 ## Styling

-- Use co-located styles
+- Use co-located s
-- Use global styles for layout & "dumb" components
+- Use global s for layout & "dumb" components
 - Use "local-by-default" modules for "smart" components ("containers")
 - Reset: Sanitize.css